AustinBarrett2282/Elk_Stack_Deployment/README.md

   https://github.com/AustinBarrett2282/Elk_Stack_Deployment/blob/main/Ansible/filebeat-metricbeat-playbook.yml

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topologies
 - Access Policies
 - ELK Configuration
   - Beats in Use